tintin10q/csai_ml_final_summary/README.md

 - Information gain
 - Gini index

-For regression, you just minimize mean square error.

 ### Entropy
 Entropy is **the level of uncertainty**.
 The higher the entropy the more uncertainty.
 The formula is: